krzeszew/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPytorch_Interactive_Chat_Quantization/README.md

 | Time to complete      | 5 minutes
 | Category              | Concepts and Functionality

+The Intel® Extension for PyTorch* extends PyTorch* with optimizations for extra performance boost on Intel® hardware.
+While most of the optimizations will be included in future PyTorch* releases, the extension delivers up-to-date features and optimizations for PyTorch on Intel® hardware.
+For example, newer optimizations include AVX-512 Vector Neural Network Instructions (AVX512 VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX).

 ## Purpose

-Sample shows how to create interactive chat based on the pre-trained DialoGPT model from HuggingFace and how to add INT8 dynamic quantization to it.
+This sample shows how to create interactive chat based on the pre-trained DialoGPT model from HuggingFace and how to add INT8 dynamic quantization to it.
 The Intel® Extension for PyTorch* gives users the ability to speed up operations on processors with INT8 data format and specialized computer instructions.
 The INT8 data format uses quarter the bit width of floating-point-32 (FP32), lowering the amount of memory needed and execution time to process with minimum to zero accuracy loss.

 ## Prerequisites